Arthur-Conan-Dog/just-javascript-algorithms/dp.md

 #### [Maximum Product Subarray](https://leetcode.com/problems/maximum-product-subarray/)

+Given an integer array nums, find a contiguous non-empty subarray within the array that has the largest product, and return the product.

 imax/imin stores the max/min product of subarray that ends with the current number A[i];

 multiplied by a negative makes big number smaller, small number bigger, so we redefine the imax & imin by swapping them;